 It’s OK to keep one credit card for emergencies or semi-emergencies.
 Do not close your credit cards just because they have a zero balance.
 Closing could cause your credit score to go down.
 Wait until your cards are zero balance or paid to 30% or less of your limit.
 Then decide which to close.

 It seems so ridiculous for the credit card companies to give you, say $1000 in credit, then when you spend up to your limit, your credit score suffers.
 Keep it under 40%–preferably at no more than 30% of your credit limit.

 Once you have your credit rating at good to excellent, every thing else pertaining to your finances becomes a whole lot easier.
 A high credit score means cheaper insurance cost; 0% credit card interest rate; 0% interest on your next new car purchase; and the lowest mortgage rates available.

-For Your Financial Peace of Mind
+Here’s to Your Financial Peace of Mind

 Be credit wise, be a saver, start a business to help you keep more of your tax dollars.
 Good credit equals financial confidence and when your money affairs are in order, you have financial peace of mind.